Secretary of the Barbuda Council

 The Secretary is the chief executive officer of the Barbuda Council and head of government of Barbuda.
-The current secretary is O’Sheri Cannegieter.
+The current secretary is Shari Cannegieter.

 Role

 The Secretary is appointed by the Barbuda Council.
 The Secretary solely reports to the Barbuda Council.

 Barbuda Council Millenium Administration Building is the base for the Secretary of the council.
 It is located in Codrington.

 In carrying out their responsibilities as such, the Secretary, who serves as the council's Chief Executive Officer, is answerable to the council.
 They have all the authority and carry out all the responsibilities that may be granted or imposed upon them by the Barbuda Local Government Act, any other legislation, or any Barbuda Council bylaw.